Xunnamius/black-flag/README.md

   _second_ element in the [`aliases`][42] array of the [default command][43] when said command also has sub-commands.

-  Black Flag addresses this defensively: if Black Flag notices the buggy behavior, it will correct it inline with a simple find-replace before continuing.
-If it's fixed upstream, the defensive "fix" will become a no-op.
+  Black Flag addresses this by using a "helper" instance to generate help text more consistently than vanilla yargs.
+For instance, the default help text for a Black Flag command includes the full [`command`][7] and [`description`][7] strings while the commands under `"Commands:"` are listed in alpha-sort order as their full canonical names _only_; unlike vanilla yargs, no positional arguments or aliases will be confusingly mixed into help text output unless you [make it so][44].

-- Currently, yargs (as of 17.7.2) [doesn't really support][35] [calling `yargs::parse`/`yargs::parseAsync` multiple times on the same instance][44] if it's using the commands-based API.
-This seems to be a regression since, [among other things][45], there are comments within yargs's source that indicate these functions were intended to be called multiple times.
+- Currently, yargs (as of 17.7.2) [doesn't really support][35] calling `yargs::parse`/`yargs::parseAsync` [multiple times on the same instance][45] if it's using the commands-based API.
+This might be a regression since, [among other things][46], there are comments within yargs's source that indicate these functions were intended to be called multiple times.

   Black Flag addresses this in two ways.
 First, the [`runProgram`][8] helper